felixrlopezm/OP_Map/README.md

 ### Python version and required libraries
 OP_Map runs in a Jupyter Notebook and requires Python 3.7 or higher.
-Moreover, the following libraries are called by OP_Map and, therefore, must be installed in the working environment:
+Moreover, the following libraries are called by OP_Map and, therefore, must be installed in the working virtual environment:
 + pyNastran
 + numpy
 + pandas